-You’ll embark on an immersive learning journey, exploring a range of topics including conceptual and problem solving skills, visual and audio storytelling, digital marketing, and creative thinking that can be applied across a range of media disciplines, including: content creation, image and video production, marketing and social media, web, user experience, mobile applications and more!
+You’ll embark on an immersive learning journey, exploring a range of topics including conceptual and problem solving skills, visual and audio storytelling, digital marketing, and creative thinking that can be applied across a range of media disciplines, including: content creation, image and video production, marketing and social media, web, user experience and mobile applications.

 To round out your studies, you’ll put your study of Digital Media into practice through our internship placement program.
 Working within the industry, you will gain hands-on experience, build your own professional contacts list and see what it’s really like to work in media, communications and digital.
 Your internship will help get you one step closer to a job before you’ve even graduated.

 This qualification is recognised in the Australian Qualifications Framework and is accredited to 15/08/2023 CRICOS Code 094006E